Welcome to Class 9's page!

 During our second and third week of English, we used 'Just So Stories' to explore different clauses, mainly sub-ordinating and relative clauses.
 The stories in this book are very entertaining and explain the origins of animals - how they came to be.
 We have especially enjoyed reading and listening to 'How the Camel got his Hump' and 'How the Rhino got his Skin.'
 We are using these ideas of animal origins and the use of clauses to write a diary entry and a short story.
 We will be writing a diary at the end of the second week, and our story during the third week.

-We have started this year with a focus on Number and Place Value.
-We tackled reading and writing numbers to 1,000,000, then moved onto negative numbers.
+We have started this year with a focus on Number.
+We first focused on 'place value' and tackled reading and writing numbers to 1,000,000, then moved onto negative numbers.
 Miss.
 Pepper was very impressed with our negative numbers skill and application!
 We moved onto counting forwards and backwards in steps to the power of 10, and have used this knowledge to help us with rounding numbers to the nearest 10, 100, 1,000, 10,000 and 100,000.
+We have applied our rounding skills to checking if answers are correct or not.
+The following week, we learned of Roman numerals.
+Once we understood the pattern and rules, we were able to write and read Roman numerals up to 1,000!
+Some of us even solve mastery activities!

 Design and Technology